Skip to main content

 Conditions Governing Access

-Collection is open for reseach by appointment, with the exception of Series 2 (Board of Trustees), which is restricted 30 years from date of creation except to department or body of origin.
+Collection is open for research by appointment, with the exception of Series 2, Subseries 2 (Board of Trustees meeting minutes), which is restricted 30 years from date of creation except to senior leadership or by special permission from the Associate Director of Archives and Special Collections.

 Advance notice is required for access because materials are stored offsite.